Our Response to Covid-19

 Q: How does this affect me?

-A: We are still operating essential services.
-This means you will still be able to contact us over the phone and by email during business hours, or by post.
-Most face-to-face meetings have been postponed for the time being.
+A: We are operating business as usual, but without face-to-face contact.
+This means you can contact us over the phone and by email during business hours, or by post.

 Q: Who should I contact if I need a repair?